 - Nappies (take your own ...
 I think half our luggage was nappies that first trip!)

 - Baby backpack

 - Mosquito net (take your own.
 Just in case)

 - a large and comprehensive First Aid Kit.
 In particular take baby Panadol as it's a priceless way to get kids fever under control

 - Baby bottles and your own formula (if you are no longer breast feeding)

 - Water bottles (only drink bottled water)

-- changing mat (you never know where you'll need it and can be sure there won't be anywhere convenient) over 6 years ago
+- changing mat (you never know where you'll need it and can be sure there won't be anywhere convenient) about 9 years ago